Judewakim/Deploy-Wordpress-in-AWS/README.md

 <p align="center">
 <img src="https://i.imgur.com/vHDg7sM.png" height="25%" width="25%" alt="AWS Logo"/>
 </p>
-<b>This lab is on how to deploy a Wordpress website in Amazon Web Services.
+<b>This lab is on how to deploy a Wordpress website in Amazon Web Services using a Windows computer.
 This lab utilize EC2, RDS, VPC, Route 53, and ASG.
 Programs such as Putty and AWS CLI are used.</b>
 <h2>Overview</h2>
 <br>
 <p align="center">